The moduli spaces of presymplectic forms on almost abelian Lie algebras

 \section{Main Theorems}

 We combine the results of previous sections and restate them in the context of Lie algebras.
-Remember we are considering an almost abelian Lie algebra $\mathfrak{g}=\mathbb{R}e_1 \ltimes L$ of dimension $D$, defined by matrix given in real Jordan normal form $J_{N}$, where $N=D-1$.
-Moreover we suppose that it is given as in Equation $(\ref{jornanrealpluscomplex})$.
-Also that $\mathcal{J}_{N_{\mathbb{R}}}$ is as in Equation (\ref{jordannormalforminspecialorderreal}) and $\mathcal{J}_{N_{\mathbb{C}}}$ is as in Equation (\ref{jordannormalforminspecialordercomplex}). \begin{theorem} Let $\mathfrak{g}$ be an almost Abelian Lie algebra as described at the beginning of this section.
+Recall that we are considering an almost abelian Lie algebra $\mathfrak{g}=\mathbb{R}e_1 \ltimes L$ of dimension $D$, defined by a matrix $\mathcal{J}_{N}$ in real Jordan normal form, where $N=D-1$.
+Moreover, we suppose that it is given as in Equation $(\ref{jornanrealpluscomplex})$.
+We also suppose that $\mathcal{J}_{N_{\mathbb{R}}}$ is as in Equation (\ref{jordannormalforminspecialorderreal}) and $\mathcal{J}_{N_{\mathbb{C}}}$ is as in Equation (\ref{jordannormalforminspecialordercomplex}). \begin{theorem} Let $\mathfrak{g}$ be an almost abelian Lie algebra as described at the beginning of this section.
 Such a Lie algebra admits a presymplectic form of rank $R$ if and only if